Get a free, no obligation personal loan quote with rates as low as 9.99%

 By 30You should have 1x your salary saved

-By 67You should have 10x your salary saved
+In Your 60s & AboveYou should have 8-10x your salary saved

 By retirement age, you’ll ideally have a solid RRSP fund, which must be completely withdrawn or converted to a Registered Retirement Income Fund by age 71.
 You may also start to consider full or partial retirement.
-RRSP income is taxable after withdrawal but can offer you a decent nest egg, particularly when combined with CPP and OAS.
+RRSP income is taxable after withdrawal but can offer you a decent nest egg, particularly when combined with the Canada Pension Plan (CPP) and Old Age Security (OAS).

 How Much Do You Need To Retire In Canada?

 In Canada, some financial experts say that you’ll need at least 70% of your annual pre-retirement income for every year of retirement.
-So, if you make $70,000 a year and lived 30 years after retirement, you’ll theoretically need $1.47 million ($70,000×70%x30 years) to finance your full retirement.
+So, if you make $70,000 a year and live for 30 years after retirement, you’ll theoretically need $1.47 million ($70,000×70%x30 years) to finance your full retirement.

 That said, the average amount of money that you actually need to retire comfortably depends on how you live, including personal and financial factors such as: